“Why would they spend their money on me?”

 Now of course if you can get paid to work with your first couple of clients, then that’s even better – and you’ll be a step ahead of where I was when I started!

-But when you work with your first couple of clients, whether they are paying you or not, what you gain has a value that goes beyond a monetary reward.
+Also know that when you work with your first couple of clients, whether they are paying you or not, what you gain has a value that goes beyond a monetary reward.
 Because when you start to see that yes, you absolutely can get results for people and that you really can make a huge difference and have a huge impact, your confidence in the value you offer is going to massively increase.

 So don’t be too proud.
 If you can get your first couple of clients to pay you a few thousand pounds each then absolutely go for it!
 But we don’t all start out there – I know I didn’t.
 In fact my first ever coaching client paid me £60 for 6 sessions!!

 When I started out I wasn’t confident enough to charge anything.